 DHCS may investigate County's performance of the Mental Health Services Act related provisions of this Agreement and compliance with the provisions of the Mental Health Services Act, and relevant regulations.
 In conducting such an investigation DHCS may inspect and copy books, records, papers, accounts, documents and any writing as defined by Evidence Code Section 250 that is pertinent or material to the investigation of the County.
 For purposes of this Paragraph "provider" means any person or entity that provides services, goods, supplies or merchandise, which are directly or indirectly funded pursuant to MHSA.
-(Gov. Code §§ 11180, 11181, 11182 and W&I Code § 14124.2)
+(Gov. Code §§ 11180, 11181, 11182; Welf. & Inst.
+Code §§ 5651, subd. (a)(9), 5897(d) 14124.2.)

 - 9) County Breach, Plan of Correction and Withholding of State Mental Health Funds: - a.
 If DHCS determines that County is out-of-compliance with the Mental Health Services Act related provisions of this Agreement, DHCS may request that County submit a plan of correction, including a specific timeline to correct the deficiencies, to DHCS.
+(Welf. & Inst.
+Code § 5897(d).)

-(W&I § 5897(d)) - b.
-In accordance with Welfare and Institutions Code Section 5655, if DHCS considers County to be substantially out-of-compliance with any provision of the Mental Health Services Act or relevant regulations, including all reporting requirements, the director shall order County to appear at a hearing before the Director or the Director's designee to show cause why the Department should not take administrative action.
+- b.
+In accordance with Welfare and Institutions Code section 5655, if DHCS considers County to be substantially out-of-compliance with any provision of the Mental Health Services Act or relevant regulations, including all reporting requirements, the director shall order County to appear at a hearing before the Director or the Director's designee to show cause why the Department should not take administrative action.
 County shall be given at least twenty (20) days notice before the hearing. - c.
-If the Director determines that there is or has been a failure, in a substantial manner, on the part of County to comply with any provision of the W&I code or its implementing regulations, and that administrative sanctions are necessary, the Department may invoke any, or any combination of, the following sanctions: - 1) Withhold part or all state mental health funds from County. - 2) Require County to enter into negotiations with DHCS to agree on a plan for County to address County's non-compliance.
-(W&I § 5655.)

-C. PROJECTS FOR ASSISTANCE IN TRANSITION FROM HOMELESSNESS (PATH) PROGRAM (Title 42, United States Code, sections 290cc-21 through 290cc-35, inclusive)
+If the Director determines that there is or has been a failure, in a substantial manner, on the part of County to comply with any provision of the Welfare and Institutions Code or its implementing regulations, and that administrative sanctions are necessary, the Department may invoke any, or any combination of, the following sanctions Welfare and Institutions Code Section 5655: - 1) Withhold part or all state mental health funds from County. - 2) Require County to enter into negotiations with DHCS to agree on a plan for County to address County's non-compliance. - 3) Bring an action in mandamus or any other action in court as may be appropriate to compel compliance.
+Any action filed in accordance with the section shall be entitled to a preference in setting a date for hearing. - B. PROJECTS FOR ASSISTANCE IN TRANSITION FROM HOMELESSNESS (PATH) PROGRAM (42, U.S.C. §§, 290cc-21 -290cc-35, inclusive)

-Pursuant to Title 42, United State Code, sections 290cc-21 through 290cc-35, inclusive, the State of California has been awarded federal homeless funds through the federal McKinney Projects for Assistance in Transition from Homelessness (PATH) formula grant.
+Pursuant to Title 42 of the United States Code, sections 290cc-21 through 290cc-35, inclusive, the State of California has been awarded federal homeless funds through the federal McKinney Projects for Assistance in Transition from Homelessness (PATH) formula grant.
 The PATH grant funds community based outreach, mental health and substance abuse referral/treatment, case management and other support services, as well as a limited set of housing services for the homeless mentally ill.